 These Baklava Cups taste just like the real deal, only 100 times easier!
+These are a mini dessert that’s BIG on flavor!

 Happy weekend friends!
 As promised, I’m sharing something sweet and simple for today’s Simple Saturday post.
 I’m hoping you’re a fan of baklava.
 If you’ve never heard of it, or you’ve never tried it, you’re in for a delicious treat!
 Baklava is a sweet pastry made with phyllo dough, nuts, butter and sugar.
 After it’s baked, a syrup made with honey is poured over the layers to let it soak in.
 It’s a decadent little dessert that’s incredibly rich and addicting.
 I love it, but honestly I don’t make it that often because frankly, I just don’t have the patience for the phyllo sheets.